KiraYamato94/LasMonjas/README.md

 - The only way to break the shield is killing or exiling the Squire.
 - Murder attempt sound will be hear by the shielded player, Squire, Sheriff, all Impostors and all Rebels.
 - He can't shield himself.
+- Trying to kill the shielded player triggers the guardian angel's animation for the killer.

 -----------------------